How to Support Your Little Problem Solver with STEM

 - Let wee scientists engage and repeat the same thing: When children repeat the same action or series of actions, they support the strengthening of pathways in their brain.
 They also have the chance to iterate.
 This may be easily missed by the adult eye, but repetition often leads to slight variations that can become breakthroughs in understanding.
 So, there is much benefit in allowing wee Scientists to continue to do activities that they are choosing to repeat.

-Mindset #2: A child knows they have the capacity to solve the problem.
+Mindset #2: I have the capacity to solve any problem.

 Much of this mindset is driven by how our actions support a child in believing that we believe they have the capacity to solve problems.